bboc/mdtools/slides/slides.md

 Since a glossary is ordered alphabetically, if it were kept as a text document, a translation would be ordered incorrectly.
 To remedy this, a glossary can be stored in a yaml file, which also can contain definitions of terms for use in the slides.

-The directive {{glossary:full}} will (later) insert a glossary, complete with headlines and slides markers.
+The directive {{insert-full-glossary}} will insert a glossary, complete with headlines and slides markers.
 That way, the position of the glossary in the slide deck can easily be controlled.

 The glossary has the following structure